unimorph/unimorph.github.io/software.md

 ### Compatibility with Universal Dependencies

 The [Universal Dependencies project](http://universaldependencies.org) also annotates morphosyntactic features of language.
 Their resources are token-level (annotating running text), unlike our type-level tables.
 To inter-operate between these resources, we recommend using [our UD to UniMorph converter](https://github.com/unimorph/ud-compatibility).
 It is designed to maximize harmony between UD and UniMorph annotations, and it has been hand-engineered for a number of languages.
+If you use it, please [cite it](https://www.aclweb.org/anthology/papers/W/W18/W18-6011.bib).

 ### GitHub